-AMP Project is an open source initiative spearheaded by Google, that aims to provide mobile optimized content that can load instantly everywhere.
-AMP is a way to build web pages for static content that render fast.
+AMP Project is an open source initiative spearheaded by Google that aims to provide mobile-optimized content that can load instantly everywhere.
+AMP is a way to build high-performance web pages for static content that render fast.
 AMP basically consists of three important elements –

 amp-img tag provides full